-If the house batteries have been extremely discharged, they will accept charge at a relatively high amperage rate.
+If the house batteries have been significantly discharged, they will accept charge at a relatively high amperage rate.
 If they are only slightly discharged, they will charge at a lower amperage rate.
-The rate of charge will decrease as the batteries reach "full charge", then will continue "trickle" charging at a very low amperage rate.
-If your battery does not charge as described above, it is possible the battery is defective.
+The rate of charge will decrease as the batteries reach full charge, then will continue "trickle" charging at a very low amperage rate.